 GPS For People/Asset Tracking & Theft Prevention:

 Atmel has developed a versatile GPS tracker useful for real-time asset tracking for theft prevention, location tracking of people, package tracking for long-distance shipping, and historical logging of hiking, and other recreational activities.
-The design allows logging of current GPS location to a SD Card and also sends data remotely based on location requests and other commands issued over SMS.
-Important components of the design are a low power, high sensitivity 3-axis accelerometer (BMA150) from Bosch Sensortec, low-cost single chip battery charger MAX1555 from Maxim and a SIM900 GSM module connected to the SAM D20 microcontroller.
+The design allows logging of current GPS location to an SD Card and also sends data remotely based on location requests and other commands issued over SMS.
+Important components of the design are low power, high sensitivity 3-axis accelerometer (BMA150) from Bosch Sensortec, low-cost single chip battery charger MAX1555 from Maxim and a SIM900 GSM module connected to the SAM D20 microcontroller.
 An on-board (power-only) USB charging port provides a convenient method of recharging the battery.
 More on this Reference Design

 Smart Real-time Vehicle Tracking System:

-Here is a reference design from ST which implements a smart vehicle tracking system based on GPS/GSM/GPRS.
-A vehicle unit gathers GPS information such as location coordinates, time, date, speed, in-journey distance traveled and satellites fixed, and sends the data over GPRS to a remote web server application where it can be viewed on a map.
+Here is a GPS Tracker reference design from ST which implements a smart vehicle tracking system based on GPS/GSM/GPRS.
+A vehicle unit gathers GPS information such as location coordinates, time, date, speed, in-journey distance travelled and satellites fixed, and sends the data over GPRS to a remote web server application where it can be viewed on a map.
 The same data is also shown on a local LCD display.
 Additionally, the design uses several MEMS sensors including a 3-axis accelerometer and gyroscope for theft detection and sensing car lift.
 For the vehicle unit, the design utilizes a STM32 MCU, a Telit GPS (SL869) module and SAGEM GSM/GPRS module.
 More on this Reference Design

 Low-cost USB Tracker For Laptops/PCs: